-Prime Video's library offers some absolute bangers that might have flown under your radar; from the gorgeous American Gods to the spine-tingling Lore, these are our top picks.
+Prime Video's library offers some absolute bangers that might have flown under your radar; from the gorgeous The Marvelous Mrs. Maisel to the spine-tingling Lore, these are our top picks.

 Rejoice binge-watchers!
-Amazon Prime is available on Australian shores and free with a Prime subscription, so there's no better time to take advantage of a 30-day Amazon Prime Video trial to sample what the service has to offer at no charge.
+Amazon Prime is available on Australian shores and free with a Prime subscription.
+Better yet, you can take advantage of a 30-day Amazon Prime Video trial to sample what the service has to offer at no charge.
 You'll soon feel like a kid in a candy shop, overwhelmed by sweets that will send you square-eyed.
 Here's what we recommend you gorge on first...

 The top 17 shows on Amazon Prime Video